JuliaDynamics/ChaosTools.jl/docs/src/periodicity.md

 fig
 ```

-Okay, this output is great, and we can easily tell that it is correct for many reasons:
+Okay, this output is great, and we can tell that it is correct because:

-1. It is the same [fig. 12 of this publication](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.92.012914).
-2. Fixed points of order $n$ are also fixed points of order $2n, 3n, 4n, ...$
+1. Fixed points of order $n$ are also fixed points of order $2n, 3n, 4n, ...$
-3. Besides fixed points of previous orders, *original* fixed points of
+2. Besides fixed points of previous orders, *original* fixed points of
    order $n$ come in (possible multiples of) $2n$-sized pairs (see e.g. order 5).
    This is a direct consequence of the Poincaré–Birkhoff theorem.